x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/disable-or-delete-a-mailbox-exchange-2013-help.md

    Get-User <identity>
    ```

-   The command will return an error stating that user couldn’t be found, verifying that the account was deleted.
+   The command will return an error stating that user couldn't be found, verifying that the account was deleted.